homegrownlabs/clojure-remote-2016/README.md

 ## Speakers

-To contribute your slide, open a pull request to the project adding:
+To contribute your slides, open a pull request to the project adding:

 * A presentation file(s) named like `<last-name> - <talk title>.{pdf,ppt}`.
 Preference goes to PDF and other portable formats.
 * A folder named `<last-name> - <talk title>` with your slides and any supporting material.